Platelet Rich Plasma (PRP)

 PRP: Procedure Snapshot

 The patient's blood is drawn and spun in a centrifuge to isolate the platelets and their associated growth factors.
-Centrifuging then increases the level of platelets from a concentration of 6% to 94%.
-This concentration of cells is added to the patient's plasma which contains a variety of proteins that are essential to connective tissue healing.
+This process increases the level of platelets from a concentration of 6% to 94%.
+Concentrated platelets are added to the patient's plasma.
+Plasma contains a variety of proteins that are essential to connective tissue healing.
 Using ultrasound guidance, this preparation is then injected into the damaged area, stimulating release of stem cells that accelerate and enhance new cell growth.
 Collagen molecules are subsequently deposited on the damaged tissue, resulting in tissue regeneration and restored blood flow.

 Because the injected solution is prepared from the your own blood using aseptic technique, your body has no risk of rejection or exposure to blood-borne diseases.

 The procedure takes about 1 hour and the patient can return home the same day.
-Healing from the procedure treatment takes about 1 week.
+Healing from the procedure takes about 1 week.
 Healing of injured tissue depends on the severity of the injury and healing tendencies of the individual.
 Many patients feel pain relief within weeks of the procedure.
 Follow up injections 6 months later can boost the initial treatment for increased healing and pain relief.